Spousal Support Questions

 Spousal support can be modified any time there is a change in the circumstances of the parties.
 For marriages of long duration, wherein a cut-off date for permanent spousal support is not negotiated, the supporting spouse has the affirmative obligation to seek a downward modification or a termination in support.
 If he/she does not obtain an order for a reduction or termination in support, the previous order stands.
 Spousal support does not automatically change when the supporting spouse loses his/her job, retires, or receives a cut in pay.

 As a supporting spouse, it is always wise to revisit the financial circumstances of the parties every year by requesting that the supporting spouse submit an Income and Expense Declaration.
-If you need help with a spousal support modification, call Griffith, Young & Lass today for a free consultation from an experienced San Diego Divorce Lawyer.
+If you need help with a spousal support modification, call Griffith, Young & Lass today for a free consultation from an experienced San Diego Divorce Attorney.